asyamoh/reading-notes/read 02.md

-what I know about markdowm .
+what I know about markdown:

 ### Markdown is:

 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.